Building blocks from algae, tiles from recycled ceramics, and glass from clam shells. What's new in innovative materials

 Recycling ceramics into paving tiles.

-Glass specimens created from clam shells.
+Glass samples created from clam shells.